 We off a discount on (almost) all classes for dogs adopted from animal shelters or rescue groups.
 We may ask for proof of adoption at your first class.
 You will see the option to select your rescue discount when registering online.

 Class Sizes are Limited

 You must register in advance for all classes by completing a registration online.
 You can also register by calling 415.522.3509 or when visiting one of our adoption centers.

 Payment, Refunds and Transfers

 Payment is required at time of enrollment.
-We accept MasterCard, Visa, American Express, personal checks and cash.
+We accept MasterCard, Visa, Discover, American Express, personal checks and cash.
 There is a $15 fee for all returned checks.

 Refunds or class transfers can be accommodated if we are notified at least two days before the first class session.

 If, within the first three classes of a series, a dog is unable to attend the remainder of the series due to a canine injury or illness, you may receive a 50% credit toward a future class.
 No credits or refunds will be provided due to owner health issues or scheduling conflicts after a class series has begun.
 No credit or refund will be provided for any reason after the first three classes in a series.

 For adopters who are required to provide proof of class registration at San Francisco Animal Care and Control in order to adopt, no refunds will be provided.

 New students will not be able to join after the first session.
 If you miss a session, please contact the trainer to discuss what was covered.
 Make-up classes are not offered, although students may audit another instructor's equivalent week class of a missed class, if pre-arranged via the Dog Training Program Manager.